nsfinkelstein/blog/content/posts/2024-02-06-pdf-parsing-series-intro.md

 +++
-title = "A Series of posts about Document AI" updated = "2024-02-07"
+title = "A Series of posts about Document AI" updated = "2024-02-08"
 +++

 This is an introductory post for a series on AI for analyzing PDFs.
 The posts in the series are listed below.

 - [Tasks](@/posts/2024-02-07-pdf-parsing-tasks.md) &mdash; On established benchmarking tasks in the literature
-- Datasets &mdash; On available labeled and unlabeld PDF datasets
+- [Datasets](@/posts/2024-02-08-pdf-parsing-datasets.md) &mdash; On available labeled and unlabeld PDF datasets
 - Models &mdash; On published model architectures and weights

 This list will be updated as the posts are written.